-At Wilt & Thompson, PLLC, we are committed to assisting families who have struggled due to birth injuries such as hypoxic ischemic encephalopathy (HIE).
+At Wilt & Associates, PLLC, we are committed to assisting families who have struggled due to birth injuries such as hypoxic ischemic encephalopathy (HIE).
 Our highly experienced attorneys are prepared to help you file your Kentucky HIE lawsuit and be by your side every step of the way so you can be awarded the compensation your family needs to get through this challenging time in your lives.

 What Is Hypoxic Ischemic Encephalopathy?